kserve/kserve/ROADMAP.md

 * Automated Performance Tests
     * Define a set of Models to test covering a wide array of use cases and frameworks.
     * Publish performance results over time to enable regression tracking.

-Objective: "Enable users to deploy latency sensitive models with KFServing."
-* High Performance Dataplane
-    * Enable support for GRPC or similar.
-    * Continue to support existing HTTP Dataplane.

 Objective: "Increase throughput for the inference service"
 * Adaptive batching support